descope/descope-kotlin/README.md

 }
 ```

+It is possible to log out of older sessions or all sessions by providing
+the optional `LogoutType` parameter.

 You can customize how the `DescopeSessionManager` behaves by using
 your own `storage` and `lifecycle` objects.
 See the documentation
 for more details.